 After many years in the fashion industry working for lifestyle brands such as Vineyard Vines and UK based Jack Wills, Caitlin decided to continue to challenge herself in her career path and move into the financial world… and we’re thrilled to have her!

 Caitlin graduated from Providence College with a BA in music and liberal arts.

-Bridget is often the first point of contact for individuals seeking financial assistance through Fifth Season’s FLAG program.
+Amanda is often the first point of contact for individuals seeking financial assistance through Fifth Season’s FLAG program.
 She is patient and understanding when it comes to the concerns of those dealing with the stresses that an advanced stage illness can bring.
-She is a certified nursing assistant and has worked in both hospital and nursing home settings.
-From those experiences, Bridget developed a keen understanding of the importance of patient care and the need for financial relief.
-She has over 10 years direct client communication experience.
+With over twelve years of experience in client services, Amanda has developed a keen understanding of the importance of care and compassion while working with clients.

-She graduated Cum Laude from Norwalk Community College and is pursuing a degree in Psychology.
-She believes in the importance of our FLAG program and the way it helps others.
-Bridget says “This program is an important option for individuals who are struggling to find resources after a diagnosis.
-It is a wonderful feeling to be able to tell someone that their financial stress has just been relieved.”
-Bridget lives in Norwalk, CT.
+Amanda graduated with B.S. in Business Management from Fairfield University and truly believes in the mission of the FLAG program and the way it helps individuals in need.
+Amanda says, “This program is an important option for individuals struggling to find the right resources following their diagnosis.
+It is an amazing feeling to be able to tell someone that their financial stress has been relieved.